What Should I Do If I’m Failing a Class?

 While you're working to recover from a failing grade, use this time to build better habits:

-• Use a planner to stay on top of deadlines: Digital and physical planning tools help you monitor your assignment deadlines along with test dates and project milestones.
+• Use a planner like Todoist to stay on top of deadlines: Digital and physical planning tools help you monitor your assignment deadlines along with test dates and project milestones.
 The practice of advance planning enables better time management thus preventing frantic last-minute studying. your planner can utilize alarms for approaching responsibilities and you should allocate big projects over smaller attainable segments.

 • Review notes daily to reinforce learning: Focus on daily note review because reviewing notes and flashcards only takes 15 to 20 minutes.
 This time amount should become part of your daily routine.
 The act of regular review strengthens knowledge retention and controls difficult topics better while also minimizing examination-related stress.
 Students benefit from this strategy specifically in their math and science education since concepts depend on their predecessors..